 Bangka Belitung is a pair of tropical islands in Indonesia, and the smaller one (Belitung) is becoming famous for its incredible scenery.

 Belitung island is roughly the same size as Bali, and just like Bali it has so many amazing things to see and do.
 We spent two weeks here and were blown away by the picture perfect islands and white sand beaches with granite boulders.
 This is island hopping paradise at its best.

-This Belitung travel guide will explain how to get there, things to do, where to stay, and everything else about how to experience this gem of Indonesia yourself!
+This Belitung travel guide will explain how to get there, where to stay, all the best things to do, and everything else you need to know before you go!

 Where Is It?